hexbatch/apple-core/v1/docs/layers/e-organization-layers/transactions.md

 The transaction layer changes ownership of tokens after an agreement, or series of agreements, between two or more people.

-The transaction can also not change the ownership, but move a token to a protected group

 Each transaction  is limited to one user swapping a set of tokens with another user.
 Or moving tokens from one set to another.